The Island Of TENERIFE

-The Tenerife Beaches lie along the sunny south coast.
+The Tenerife Beaches are similar to Gran Canaria’s beaches and lie along the sunny south coast.
 The Playa de Las Vistas, a family-oriented beach, is one of the most popular and has many hotels, restaurants, and other sports options.
 You will find the more upscale areas around Playa del Duque on the Costa Adeje to the west

 You’ll find luxury spas, shopping, golf, windsurfing, and jet skiing at the latter.
 Puerto de Santiago and Los Gigantes are the last two beaches on this stretch of beaches.
 They are located in a stunning location beneath the soaring cliffs.

 The entire coast east of Los Cristianos, up to El Medano, is covered by smaller beaches with darker sand.
 El Medano, a world-class surf beach, is too windy to enjoy comfortable sunbathing and swimming.
 Further west is the Playa Santiago and Playa de la Arena.
 They are protected by rocky heads and located below a lush forest.